what-are-the-duties-of-a-board-member-in-union-leadership

 Trace the Evolution of Board Member Duties

-In light of these developments, union leadership must recognize the importance of evolving their strategies to meet the demands of their constituents.
+In light of these developments, must recognize the importance of evolving their strategies to meet the demands of their constituents.
 Are you prepared to embrace these changes and lead your organization toward a more engaged and responsive future?

 Outline Key Duties and Responsibilities of Board Members